 Participants shall submit Commercial Offer Data in accordance with the provisions of Appendix I “Offer Data” of the Code, for each of their Demand Side Units in respect of its offered Demand Reduction.

 A Participant shall ensure that values of the Energy Limit submitted in respect of Energy Limited Generator Units must not exceed the total energy that the Energy Limited Generator Unit is physically capable of generating during the Trading Day.

+A Participant shall ensure that values of the Forecast Minimum Stable Generation Profile submitted in respect of Battery Storage Units, as part of Commercial Offer Data, shall be equal to zero.

 Technical Offer Data